DHTMLX/docs-diagram/docs/api/selection/remove_method.md

 ### Parameters

-The method may take an object argument with the following parameter:
+The method may take as an argument an object with the following parameter:

 - `id` - (required) the id of the item that should be removed from the selection list

 ### Returns

-The method returns `true` if the item unselection or the list cleanup has been successful
+The method returns `true` if unselection of an item or the list cleanup has been successful

 ### Example